twonfi/EPS_Website/CONTRIBUTING.md

 1. If you don't have access to the forms, ask in the Computer Programming Club team on Teams for access to form data
 2. Wait for requests
    - You'll be emailed when a new request is submitted
+3. Read the request
+   - Requests sent through the staff & students form should be more trusted, as it requires SD36 login
+   - First submitted, first handled
+4. Respond
+   - Staff & students form: download as Excel spreadsheet, and find the email.
+If requester chose Teams, start a chat and entet the email address as the name.
+   - Parents & visitors form: Email is in the form as a field
+   - Use the templates in the wiki
+5. Implement
+   - Edit the files
+   - Increase the edit request counter
+   - Use the following commit message:
+     - Implement edit request #{{ ID }}
+   - **Do not include name, email, or any other info other than ID